intLyc/MTO-Platform/Doc/User-Guide.md

 <img src="./ReadmeFigure/MTO-Platform%20Experiment%20Module%202.png" width="400px">
 <img src="./ReadmeFigure/MTO-Platform%20Experiment%20Module%203.png" width="400px">

-1. parameter settings
+1. Parameter settings
-    - No. of Runs: Number of independent run times
+    - Repetitions: Number of independent repetitions
-    - No. of Results: Number of save results
+    - Data Length: Convergence Data Length.
+Set to 1 to save only the last generation.
+(Does not affect termination conditions)
+    - Save Dec: Save decision variables flag
-    - Parallel：Parallel execution
+    - Parallel：Parallel flag (independent repetitions in parallel)

 2. Algorithm selection
     - After selecting an algorithm in Algorithms, click Add button, it will add the algorithm to Selected Algorithms, you can expand the algorithm and double-click to modify the parameters or algorithm name, double-click to modify the parameters or algorithm name. *Multi-selectable, right-click to select all, can be added repeatedly*